AI transparency statement

 AI Transparency Statement

-The Reef Authority’s AI Transparency Statement was last updated on 20 February 2025.
-In line with the Policy for responsible use of AI in government this AI Transparency Statement will be updated if the Reef Authority’s approach to AI changes, and at least every twelve months.
+The Reef Authority's AI Transparency Statement was last updated in November 2025.
+In line with the Policy for responsible use of AI in government this AI Transparency Statement will be updated if the Reef Authority's approach to AI changes, and at least every twelve months.